toredash/automatic-zone-placement/README.md

     style K8sAPI fill:#D92A2A,stroke:#333,stroke-width:2px,color:#fff
 ```

-Manually setting a Node Affinity rule in the Pod spec fixes this temporary, but in a multi node RDS cluster, the role of the instance (Reader or Writer) can change over time as a result of maintance events, like patching, instance resizing or similar.
+Manually setting a Node Affinity rule in the Pod spec fixes this temporarily, but in a multi-node RDS cluster, the role of the instance (Reader or Writer) can change over time as a result of maintenance events, like patching, instance resizing, or similar events.

 ## Why ?

-I was working on a platform team that got rather special support request: "Our application is _slower_ in production, help?".
-Turned out that that their production workload was (by chance) deployed in another zone than their RDS instance.
-Apperantly, cross-AZ latency is actually relative large compared to same-zone latency.
+I was working on a platform team that got a rather special support request: "Our application is _slower_ in production, help?".
+It turned out that their production workload was (by chance) deployed in another zone than their RDS instance.
+Apparently, cross-AZ latency is actually relatively large compared to same-zone latency.
 Hence this solution.

 ## How ?

-Kubernetes does not have a native solution for this specific issue: "How can I schedule Pods relative near to a resouce it is using, when this resource is outside the context of the cluster, and Kubernetes have no knowledge about this specific resource?".
+Kubernetes does not have a native solution for this specific issue: "How can I schedule Pods relatively near to a resource it is using, when this resource is outside the context of the cluster, and Kubernetes has no knowledge about this specific resource?".

 The first step is to provide an API endpoint that is able to determine which zone a particular resource is located in.
-This endpoints accepts domain names, which it can resolve and map to a specific AWS availbility-zone.
-We are assuming the Pod has a domain name it uses to reach the external service, e.g, rhe RDS Writer instance FQDN:
+This endpoint accepts domain names, which it can resolve and map to a specific AWS availability zone.
+We are assuming the Pod has a domain name it uses to reach the external service, e.g., the RDS Writer instance FQDN:

 ```sh
 $ curl --silent localhost:8080/my-rds-instance.cluster-c7eeqk68ktn1.eu-central-1.rds.amazonaws.com | jq